 Production Scenarios

-- Customer is the manufacturer.
 Our client runs his own electronics manufacturing operation—including parts purchasing, inventory control, high-volume board-stuffing machinery, and final test and repair.

-- Customer uses a domestic electronics contract manufacturer.
 Our client manufactures a medium-volume product which may not be primarily electronic, but which uses electronic circuit boards.
 He contracts circuit board manufacturing to a local contract manufacturer.
-The CM purchases parts, assembles and test PCBs, and delivers them to our client, who incorporates them into his product.
+The contract manufacturer purchases parts, assembles and test PCBs, and delivers them to our client, who incorporates them into his product.

-- Customer uses an off-shore CM.
 Our client manufactures a high-volume product and has circuit boards—or entire products—manufactured off-shore.

 Preparing for Production